Perinatal Clinical Nurse Specialist (Peri-CNS)

 The program takes 12 months.
-The PNS curriculum will be individualized for GCPAPN students, but will require completion of the core graduate PNS curriculum.
+The Perinatal CNS curriculum will be individualized for GCPAPN students, but will require completion of the core graduate Perinatal CNS curriculum.

-All PNS graduate certificate courses are offered with distance learning support, making the program accessible to students who live outside of the Seattle area and to local students with limited availability during the week.
-Students who live outside of Washington State should contact the PNS faculty lead prior to applying to discuss clinical placement options.
+All Perinatal CNS graduate certificate courses are offered with distance learning support, making the program accessible to students who live outside of the Seattle area and to local students with limited availability during the week.
+Students who live outside of Washington State should contact the Perinatal CNS faculty lead prior to applying to discuss clinical placement options.

-- GCPAPN PNS applicants will be admitted on a space-available basis.
+- GCPAPN Perinatal CNS applicants will be admitted on a space-available basis.

 - Please note an Advanced Practice Nursing degree is a prerequisite for application to this program.
 Individuals with Master of Nursing in Education or Leadership should consider applying to the Doctor of Nursing Practice (DNP) program.